 WMS offers tuition assistance to current and incoming families based on financial need.
 The financial aid program provides many students with an exceptional educational opportunity that may otherwise be inaccessible and allows for a well-qualified student body of diverse economic backgrounds.
 After completing the admissions application and parent interview or student visit, parents can submit an application online for financial aid.
-The application is not complete until last year’s tax returns are received by the FAST (Financial Aid for School Tuition) program.
+The application is not complete until last year’s tax returns are received.

 The Admissions Committee will meet to review your child’s acceptance upon completion of the application, visit and submission of records.
 The Director of Admissions will contact you regarding the Admissions Committee’s decision.
 Upon acceptance you will receive an enrollment packet that includes the contract and other documents to complete prior to admission.
 A student is formally enrolled when the Director of Admissions receives the signed contract and non-refundable deposit.

 Contact Our Admissions Team

 WMS does not discriminate in the administration of its admissions and educational policies, financial aid programs, or athletic or other school-administered programs on the basis of race, color, national origin, citizenship, creed, ancestry, gender, age, sex, pregnancy, marital status, sexual orientation, gender identity or expression, religion, disability, veteran’s status or any other category protected by state and/or federal laws.
 This statement applies to all students and employees of the school.